5CYTH3/unilang/README.md

 The compiler that I am trying to build is actually made in Golang.
 It's a fast, readable and garbage-collected language.

+:warning: If you are a Go developer and interested in contributing to the project, go check the [CONTRIBUTE.md](CONTRIBUTE.md) file.

 ## Syntax

 Here are few examples of the syntax: